joshnel2/aidatacuration/README.md

-# AI Data Curation - Enterprise Data Intelligence Platform:
+# AI Data Curation - Enterprise Data Intelligence Platform

 A modern, high-tech website for a business that transforms enterprise data into AI-ready intelligence.
 The site features an Ethereum-inspired design with comprehensive sections covering data preparation services for employee sentiment, financial analytics, inventory management, and more.